-How alcohol effects driving
+How alcohol affects driving

-We have all heard the safety warnings that drinking impacts your ability to drive safely but what abilities does it actually impact?
+We have all heard the safety warnings that drinking impacts your ability to drive safely but what abilities does it impact?

 - Reaction time

-How to spot a drink driver?
+How to spot a drunk driver?

-To protect yourself and your passengers it is important to be able to spot a drink driver on the road so they can be avoided.
+To protect yourself and your passengers it is important to be able to spot a drunk driver on the road so they can be avoided.
 The behaviours of a driver under the influence have been commonly identified as;

 - Unpredictable changes in speed